David-Baron/ugc-transliterator/docs/phpbb-3.0.md

 > <!-- INCLUDEJS transliteration.js -->
 ```

-In the administration panel include the new theme in all forums that need it.
+- In the administration panel include the new theme in all forums that need it.
+- Resynchronise forum.